smithgeoffrey/go-coop/pipeline/README.md

     CONTAINER ID  IMAGE  COMMAND          CREATED              STATUS              PORTS                    NAMES fe89c2315b33  coop   "/app/gobinary"  About a minute ago   Up About a minute   0.0.0.0:8081->8081/tcp   agitated_euclid

 That shows running containers.
-To see them all regarless of status:
+To see them all regardless of status:

     docker container ls --all

-I noticed the strange names being assigned to containers, like agitated_euclid.
+Nnotice the strange names being assigned to containers, like agitated_euclid.
 It seems the code for that is at https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go.

 ### Jenkins

-Jenkins will orchestrate the Go and Docker builds, plus post-build aspects of testing, publishing and deploying.
-Here's a list of the basic setup in a Jenkins job I'm running:
+Jenkins will orchestrate the Go and Docker builds then handle post-build aspects of testing, publishing and deploying.
+Here's a list of ongoing setup in a Jenkins job I'm running:

     SOURCE CODE MANAGEMENT